schittir/llvm-project/clang/docs/LanguageExtensions.rst

 it in an instantiation which changes its value.

-In order to produce the unique name, the current implementation of the bultin uses Itanium mangling even if the host compilation may use a different name mangling scheme at runtime.
-The mangler mark all the lambdas required to name the SYCL kernel and emits ``10000`` plus the aforementioned stable local ordering number of the respective lambdas.
+In order to produce the unique name, the current implementation of the bultin uses Itanium mangling even if the host compilation uses a different name mangling scheme at runtime.
+The mangler marks all the lambdas required to name the SYCL kernel and emits ``10000`` plus the aforementioned stable local ordering number of the respective lambdas.
 The resulting pattern is demanglable.
 Here ``10000`` is to serve as an obvious visual differentiator from ordinary